-- Successful induction and transition from Sir Andrew Witty. - Delivered a strong overall financial performance for the Group in 2017. - Strong performance from new product sales: £6.7 billion, +51% AER, 44% CER (on track to deliver £6 billion in new product sales on a CER basis by 2018; 2017 sales £5.7 billion at CER). - Building a top Corporate Executive Team with outstanding new hires of new Chief Scientific Officer and President, R&D; President, Global Pharmaceuticals; and Chief Digital & Technology Officer.
-40% of top 125 roles are new hires or internal promotions. - Successfully completed strategic review of the Pharmaceuticals business in key areas such as portfolio, footprint, operating model.
-Implementation ongoing. - Significant pipeline reprioritisation and new R&D portfolio governance process across R&D and commercial. - New 5-year Pharmaceuticals supply chain-strategy to reduce complexity and improve productivity whilst maintaining compliance. - Innovation, Performance and Trust priorities and KPIs defined, communicated and used as basis for all employee objectives and business performance management. - Improving cash and cost discipline, with newly established capital allocation process and integrated business P&L and cash flow management. - New employee expectations and incentive system launched as key enablers of culture change. - Significant improvements in reliability and quality supply for our Pharmaceuticals and Consumer Health businesses. - GSK ranked #1 in Access to Vaccines Index and Anti-Microbial Resistance Benchmark. - 10 per cent improvement in comparable employee engagement score since 2015.
+Individual objectives Individual objectives Emma Walmsley Successful induction and transition from Sir Andrew Witty.
+Delivered a strong overall financial performance for the Group in 2017.
+Strong performance from new product sales: £6.7 billion, +51% AER, 44% CER (on track to deliver £6 billion in new product sales on a CER basis by 2018, 2017 sales £5.7 billion at CER) Building a top Corporate Executive Team with outstanding new hires in R&amp;D, Pharma Commercial and Digital and Technology.
+40% of top 125 roles are new hires or internal promotions.
+Successfully completed strategic review of the Pharma business in key areas such as portfolio, footprint, operating model.
+Implementation ongoing. - Significant pipeline reprioritisation and new R&D portfolio governance process across R&D and commercial. - New 5-year Pharmaceuticals supply chain-strategy to reduce complexity and improve productivity whilst maintaining compliance.
+Innovation, Performance and Trust priorities and KPIs defined, communicated and used as basis for all employee objectives and business performance management.
+Improving cash and cost discipline, with newly established capital allocation process and integrated business P&amp;L and cash flow management.
+New employee Expectations and incentive system launched as key enablers of culture change.
+Significant improvements in reliability and quality supply for our Pharma and Consumer Health businesses. - GSK ranked #1 in Access to vaccines Index and Anti-Microbial Resistance Benchmark. - 10 per cent improvement in comparable employee engagement score since 2015.
+Simon Dingemans Delivered strong financial leadership for the Group in 2017.
+Improved cash flow generation.
+Improved cash and cost discipline, with newly established capital allocation process and integrate business P&amp;L and cash flow management. - Restructuring and synergy programmes delivered combined benefits of £3.7 billion in 2017 (£3.3 billion at CER).
+Developed capital allocation framework to support the strategy, including business development requirements.
+Strong support to the new CEO. - Appointment of the new Chief Digital and Technology Officer.
+Dr Patrick Vallance Strong performance from new product sales: £6.7 billion, +51% AER, 44% CER, including strong performances from Tivicay and Triumeq in HIV, inhaled Ellipta portfolio and Nucala in Respiratory.
+Two key approvals from pharmaceuticals pipeline included: - Trelegy Ellipta once daily single inhaler triple therapy for COPD; - Juluca first 2-drug regimen, once-daily, single pill for HIV.
+Continued strong delivery by the R&amp;D organisation across the R&amp;D pipeline.
+Completed R&amp;D performance review leading to significant pipeline reprioritisation and operational changes in the areas of diagnosis and early implementation.
+Strangthened R&D partnership with Commercial Dharmonauticals.
+Dertiquiar attention poid to pipeline prioritication